Illumina/manta/docs/developerGuide/README.md

 ### Building from source repository vs. versioned code distribution:

-When Manta is cloned from github, it is configured for development rather than user distribution.
+When the source repository is cloned from github, it is configured for development rather than user distribution.
 In this configuration all builds are strict such that:
 * all warnings are treated as errors
 * if cppcheck is found any detected cppcheck issue is converted to a build error

-Note that in all build configurations, all of Manta's unit tests are run and required to pass as part of the default build procedure.
+Note that all unit tests are always run and required to pass for the build procedure to complete.

 ### Source auto-documentation